teple/quick-google-search/README.md

 ### Keyboard shortcuts

-`J`: Move result down in the list
+`J`: Move selection up in the list

-`K`: Move result down in the list
+`K`: Move selection down in the list

 `O`: Redirect to result link